The Telling – The Wheat Eaters Journal

 At dawn the sharpshooters begin.
 The firing goes on, hour after hour.
 We are being picked off by the men and women from their perches on the wall.
 The smell of food being cooked is coming from beyond the wall.
 The blues are keeping us in range.

 When the battle ended the blues withdrew.
-Ladders were dropped over the U.S. side and all resources were gathered; all weapons, clothing, shoes and were brought back to their country to use in the fight to defend their borders.
+Ladders were dropped over the U.S. side and all resources were gathered; all weapons, clothing, shoes etc., were brought back to their country to use in the fight to defend their borders.
 Efforts were made to keep the civilian wars in the north from spilling over.

 This journal was found in a glass case on a third floor of a long abandoned building where the Civilian Wars archives in Mexico had been maintained.
-A hand written note tells it was found among bleached bones in the desert along what was once the border between the once sovereign United States and the sovereign country of Mexico.
+A hand written note tells it was found among bleached bones in the desert along what was once the border between the sovereign United States and the sovereign country of Mexico.